Pi4J/pi4j.github.io/content/documentation/device-examples/SimpleButton.md

 ### Description
 The simplebutton is a template class, that you can use in your own Java-project.
 You can take any Button you want to.
 Like for example this one: [Arcade Button](https://www.berrybase.de/bauelemente/schalter-taster/drucktaster/arcade-button-30mm)
-To Template Class gives you the option to check the state of the button, and to create simple events if the button is pressed or depressed.
+Tth Template Class gives you the option to check the state of the button, and to create simple events if the button is pressed or depressed.
 The class implements the simpleInput template.

 ### Layout
 ![Simple Button Layout](/assets/documentation/Devices/Layout-SimpleButton.png)

 ### Code
-A simple Example on how to use the Button-Class from the [Hardware-Catalog](https://github.com/Pi4J/pi4j-example-components) :
+A simple example on how to use the Button-Class from the [Hardware-Catalog](https://github.com/Pi4J/pi4j-example-components) :
 ```
 // Initialize the button component
 final var button = new SimpleButton(pi4j, 26, Boolean.TRUE);